 Over the next 2 years, the EpsiLon consortium will work together to develop a set of highly innovative educational tools and training courses (both face-to-face and online), informed by the real needs of LGBT migrants and refugees.
 These evidence-based tools will benefit both professionals and volunteers providing services to migrants, refugees and asylum seekers enabling them to better address issues of dignity, respect, inclusion and discrimination.
-Visit the project website at to keep up to date.

 Member of the Independent User Advisory Group?